LIF Financial Services Risk + Compliance Symposium NYC 2026

 3:35 PM - 4:20 PM | Panel DISCUSSION: The Global MINING & METALS ecosystem in 2026

-• Demand drivers: How are trends such as a maturing EV market, a renewed interest in nuclear energy, increased defence spending, and the data centre boom shaping the outlook for minerals and materials demand?
+• Demand drivers: How trends such as a maturing EV market, a renewed interest in nuclear energy, increased defence spending, and the data centre boom are shaping the outlook for minerals and materials demand

 4:25 pm - 5:10 pm | Panel DISCUSSION: The forces reshaping Western supply chains